FurkanBrgn/User-Registry-App/README.md

 # User Registry App

 User Registry App is a user registered app.
 It was developed with React.
 And bootstrap is used in the interface.
+The data is stored using a local json server.

 # Getting Started with Create React App